Mother of Uvalde survivor says police officers ‘did everything’ they could

 “Some people they want to talk down on them.
 No. These men did everything.
 They saw things that they shouldn’t have to see.
 Knowing family and friends were in that building wasn’t some tactical force that nobody knew.
 This was family,” Hernandez said.

-That drew questions from the media about a four-minute lapse from the time the gunman entered the school at 11:40 a.m. and the time the first officers arrived.
-And then, 56 minutes later, until the 18-year-old suspect was shot and killed.
+That drew questions from media about a four-minute lapse from the time the gunman entered the school at 11:40 a.m. and the time the first officers arrived.
+And then 56 minutes later until the 18-year-old suspect was shot and killed.

 But Hernandez said officers helped students during that time and saved many lives.